Mercurey 1er Cru "Champs Martin"

 Exposure: Total South

-Soil: Brown calcareous clay
+Soil: Calcareous clay soil

-Average age of the vine: 35 years
+Average age of the vine: 30 to 40 years

 Nb of bottles produced per year: 4 200 on average